10 Best Screwball Comedy Movies List

 Slapstick Comedy Definition

 Now you know.
 Romantic comedy is the key to being a screwball comedy.
 How much slapstick is applied can confuse the definition but yes, some or a lot of slapstick is involved.
 Some romantic screwball movies are loaded with slapstick.
-But if does not have a romantic pairing, it simply can’t be a screwball comedy and won’t make this top 10 best screwball comedy list.
+But it does not have a romantic pairing, it simply can’t be a screwball comedy and won’t make this top 10 best screwball comedy list.

 Let’s build up to number one.
 It makes for better presentation and fun!
 If you don’t agree with our order, leave a comment or reach out for an edit!

 (1963) — Tom Jones featured a dashing young Albert Finney.
 The hijinks take place this 18th century period going against type in its time of release.
-The societal norms of the 1960’s made this dirty adult humor a surprise in film.
+The societal norms of the 1960s made this dirty adult humor a surprise in the film.
 The film is filled with close calls and chases of young Tom Jones as he journeys to understand lust and love.

 Tom Jones stands the test of time for various reasons.
-As a period piece it’s an oxymoron, because the story is timeless.
-As the lead, Albert Finney is engaging and sells the randy young buck as a good natured fellow despite his misdeeds.
+As a period piece, it’s an oxymoron, because the story is timeless.
+As the lead, Albert Finney is engaging and sells the randy young buck as a good-natured fellow despite his misdeeds.
 It’s not your typical romantic comedy as Tom is sowing his wild oats throughout the story, but it does land in the right place.
 The characters are well defined, every player is great in their role.
-The screwball element of light duty slapstick makes this a solid choice for #10 on this list.
+The screwball element of light-duty slapstick makes this a solid choice for #10 on this list.